 It is unlikely that in food, residues of the active substance isopyrazam below these maximum residue levels will pose a risk to consumers.

 Thus concludes the review of existing maximum residue levels (MRL) for isopyrazam according to Article 12 of Regulation (EC) No 396/2005 published by the European Food Safety Authority (EFSA).

 Norway was the assigned “Rapporteur” Member State (RMS) in the review process, and the Norwegian Food Safety Authority requested the Norwegian Scientific Committee for Food and Environment (VKM) to prepare an evaluation report that served as background material for the preparation of EFSAs reasoned opinion.

 Pesticide residues in food may pose a danger to public health.
-For this reason, the EU has been established a comprehensive legislation on pesticide residues in food.
-Norway was assigned the role of “Rapporteur” Member State (RMS) for the reassessment of MRLs for isopyrazam in December 2018.
+For this reason, the EU has established a comprehensive legislation on pesticide residues in food.

 Isopyrazam is a fungicide that works against fungal leaf spot as well as fungal growth on wheat leaves.
-It is applied on grains and some other crops like banana.
+It is applied to grains and other crops like banana.

 Isopyrazam was introduced to the EU for use as an active substance in plant protection products in 2013.
 The existing approval will expire 31.03.2023, and a reassessment of its temporary MRLs has been initiated, in accordance with existing regulations.

-    Hubert Dirven – member of the VKM Panel on plant protection products (chair)
+Hubert Dirven – Chair of the VKM Panel on Plant Protection Products